muizzahkhan/ESP/End Semester Project/ReadME.txt

 # The source code is available in the project report.

-# All the .cpp, .h and .ui files are available in the folder called "Progress Based Test".
+# All the .cpp, .h and .ui files for the graphical version are available in the folder called "graphics version".

+# Console version of the code is available in the folder called "Console version".

 # Do not delete, rename or move any of the included files otherwise the application will not work efficiently.